Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 Kansas vs. Arkansas Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup posted on individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted on several sportsbooks.

 |Favorite